-12 Training in professional psychology includes socialization to the profession, faculty role-modeling, competency development and evaluation, supervision, and didactic and practical components.
-Should individual students require accommodations (per Standards III.A and/or IX.A) to complete their training on a part-time basis, it is the responsibility of the programme to demonstrate that these accommodations allow for substantial equivalency to full-time studies in all aspects of that student's training.
+10 Training in professional psychology includes socialization to the profession, faculty role-modelling, competency development and evaluation, supervision, and didactic and practical components.
+Should individual students require accommodations (per Standards III.A and/or IX.A) to complete their training on a part-time basis, it is the responsibility of the program to demonstrate that these accommodations allow for substantial equivalency to full-time studies in all aspects of that student's training.

-13 The Accreditation Panel is aware of the evolving role of new technologies in education and training, and requires that any program utilizing distance or electronically-mediated education technologies to adhere to the requirements of Standard XI.B, and ensure that in so doing they continue to comply with this 3-year residency requirement.
+11 The Accreditation Panel is aware of the evolving role of new technologies in education and training; it requires that any program utilizing distance or electronically mediated education technologies adhere to the requirements of Standard XI.B and ensure that in so doing they continue to comply with the 3-year full-time graduate study requirement.